absolute-community/absolute-masternode-tool/doc/build-dmt-linux-ubuntu.md

-## Building the Dash Masternode Tool executable on Ubuntu Linux
+## Building the Absolute Masternode Tool executable on Ubuntu Linux

 ### Method based on physical or virtual linux machine